Beloperone guttata (Mexican Shrimp Plant) Indoor Care, Propagation and Growing Problems

 Temperature and Humidity

-Average room temperature within the range of 18-240C is ideal for Mexican Shrimp Plant.
-Keep it away from draughty conditions as cold temperatures can cause leaf drop.
+Average temperature of 18-240C is ideal for Mexican Shrimp Plant.
+Keep it away from drafty conditions as cold temperatures can cause leaf drop.

 Fertilizer